 This function may invoke the operating systems functions.
-Thus, some database systems may require the
+Thus, some database systems may require the administration functions to be available in the current PATH. mysqladmin and the :postgresql backend requires dropdb.
+At this time, the :mysql backend r equires

 DESTROY-DATABASE